 —And we believe in leprechauns.

-After making and setting our, we left them out overnight, and when we returned to our classroom the next morning, it was pure chaos!
-The leprechauns had not only escaped from our traps, but they trashed our room, and we had to clean up all of their mess…and they made a BIG mess!
+So, after making and setting our traps, we left them out overnight.
+When we returned to our classroom the next morning, it was pure chaos!
+The leprechauns had not only escaped from our traps, but they trashed our room, leaving us to clean up their mess…..and it was a BIG mess!

 Still in shock, but with a full day of learning ahead of us and no time to waste, my little munchkins started cleaning the giant mess as fast as they could.
 Then, without any warnings, our principal entered the room (which I will admit, “may” have been pre-planned! ;-)

 His face showed his shock….and his disappointment.
 How could these precious first graders, who love their school, treat their classroom like this?
 He was speechless.
 The kids immediately tried to explain what had happened, “We didn’t do it!
 It was the leprechauns!”